crystal-lang/crystal-website/_posts/2019-09-06-parallelism-in-crystal.md

 <center>wall time for channel-primes. less is better</center>

-Although, depending on the number of workers the wall time difference is less noticable, the cpu time difference will be huge.
+Although, depending on the number of workers the wall time difference is less noticeable, the cpu time difference will be huge.

 <img src="/assets/blog/2019-08-channel-primes-cpu-time.png" class="center"/>